-There is no simple answer, and certainly not a quick path to relief of chronic pain.
-Expectations and goals are best when there is a level of optimism and an understanding that goal achievement is based on many things, not only your active participation in your care, but also the presence of ongoing stressors in your life, and possibly some factors that lie outside of your control.
-These factors have a substantial impact on your recovery road & teasing them out can also be a challenge.
+First off, you need to be realistic in your expectations and hopes for treatment.
 You should share your expectations and experiences with your health care provider and you should be part of the decision-making process when selecting treatment.
-However, it is important to understand that some CPP can never be completely cured and instead your provider may focus on improvements in quality of life and function.
-This may involve learning resilience and how to cope with and manage pain flares.
+However, it is important to remember that some CPP can never be completely cured and instead your provider may focus on improvements in quality of life and function instead of pain.
+This may involve learning resilience and how to cope with pain flares.